digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 Send data
 `````````

-A data transmission operation sends data from your local (attached) XBee device
+A data transmission operation sends data from your local (attached) XBee to a
-to a remote device on the network.
-The operation sends data in API frames, but
+remote device on the network.
+The operation sends data in API frames.
+The XBee
-the XBee Python library abstracts the process so you only need to specify the
+Python Library abstracts the process so you only have to specify the device to
-device you want to send data to and the data itself.
+send data to and the data itself.

-You can send data either using a unicast or broadcast transmission.
+You can send data either using a unicast or a broadcast transmission.
 Unicast
 transmissions route data from one source device to one destination device,
 whereas broadcast transmissions are sent to all devices in the network.